-Context of practice: Adult medicine.
+Context of Practice: Adult Acute Medical Nursing Units

 Course Goals

 NURS 1030 is a practicum course that focuses on providing nursing care for people experiencing health problems that require hospitalization.
 Emphasis is placed on developing knowledge, skills and attitudes relevant to a professional nursing identity.